jb-network/Space_War/README.md

-# Space_War  - THIS PROJECT IS STILL UNDER DEVELOPMENT
+# Space_War
 This a simple attempt at making space invaders from the course:
-TOTAL Python: Become an Advanced Python Developer in 16 days, Day 10
+TOTAL Python: Become an Advanced Python Developer in 16 days, Day 10 This needs some updates to improve the game, but this is a good framework.

 Art Attribution: